nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Duplicate telegram handle or phone number is not allowed since each student has a unique telegram handle or unique phone number
 - Duplicate names are allowed
+- Nus email must be e followed by 7 digits
+- Telegram handle must be minimum 5 characters and maximum 32 characters

 Format: `add student n/[NAME] telegram/[PHONE_NUMBER or TELEGRAM_HANDLE] e/[NUS_EMAIL] score/[SCORE]`